DamianSheldon/DamianSheldon.github.io/source/_posts/2015-12-12-web-development-notes-part-one.markdown

 comments: true
 categories: [Archives, Web Development]
 keywords: HTML, CSS, JavaScript, Bootstrap, ionic, GMP, AngularJS, JQuery
-discription: Web Development Notes Part One
+description: Web Development Notes Part One
 ---

 ###1.
 What is href=“#” and why is it used?